 As co-founder of Grace and Mercy Foundation, Hwang partners with a number of organizations to bring a project titled “The Communal Reading of Scripture” to the U.S. and a worldwide audience.

-“In general, people do not grow on men’s words,” Hwang said during a 2019 interview with the late apologist Ravi Zacharias.
+“In general, people do not grow on men’s words,” Hwang said.
 “It is very important for us to get good teaching and preaching … but without God’s Word, people don’t grow.”

 Reading the Bible is like eating food.
 And partaking of a meal together is much more enjoyable and meaningful than eating alone.
 But Western individualism has pervaded American culture, prioritized private “eating,” and stunted church growth.

 “Most Christians are like people who watch previews of a movie constantly,” explained Hwang.
 Too many hear the same storyline over and over without seeing “the movie” – without experiencing it for themselves.